DakotaJ17/IntruderAlert/README.md

         When installing, make sure to select "Install Npcap in WinPcap API-compatible Mode"

 Step 7: Run command prompt as administrator and run your script.
-        Press "Ctrl + C" to stop running it.""
+        Press "Ctrl + C" to stop running it.

+ARP Spoofing Detection to be added soon!